-Centering the customer in your sales model changes that, though, because the customer now drives all content and all marketing efforts, instead of the other way around.
-In this piece, we’ll explain a new sales model.
+Centering the customer in your sales model changes that because the customer now drives all marketing efforts than the other way around.
+In this piece, we'll explain a new sales model.

 Maybe by the end, you’ll be like us: falling ever-so-slightly out of love with the funnel — and in love with the flywheel.

-FLYWHEEL - A machine that stores rotational energy.
-Happy customers provide the energy that fuels that growth.
+Flywheel - Happy customers provide the energy that fuels that growth.
 Everything you do should be done with the goal of creating customers who will add positive energy to the flywheel and accelerate your company’s growth.